 - 1. Federal Pell Grant.
 At New Mexico Military Institute students applying for assistance from any of the Federal programs must apply first for the Pell Grant.
-The amount of the grant may range from \$50 to \$2300. - Federal Supplemental Educational Opportunity Grants.
+The amount of the grant may range from \$400 to \$3300. - 2.
+Federal Supplemental Educational Opportunity Grants.
 New Mexico Military Institute has a limited number of these grants available for students with exceptional need. - 3.
 Federal Perkins Loan.
-Students with exceptional need may receive loans up to \$3000 for each year of junior college.
+Students with exceptional need may receive loans up to \$4000 for each year of junior college.
 The loans carry an interest rate of 5%.
 Repayment begins nine months after the recipient ceases to be a student in any college or university, or after an authorized deferment. - 4.
-Federal Stafford Student Loan.
-Recipients must show financial need to qualify for a federally-subsidized Stafford.
+Federal Subsidized & Unsubsidized Stafford Student Loan.
 Students may borrow up to \$2625 annually at variable interest.
 The federal government pays the interest while the student is enrolled in college.
 Repayment begins six months after the student leaves college or completes a deferment.
 The loan is secured from a participating bank, savings and loan agency, or credit union with New Mexico Military Institute certifying the cost of education and degree of student need.
-A number of states have also instituted student loan programs. - Federal Parents Loans for Undergraduate Students (PLUS).
+A number of states have also instituted student loan programs. - 5.
+Federal Parents Loans for Undergraduate Students (PLUS).
 Parents may borrow directly from participating lenders.
 Borrowers must complete a standard credit application and be credit worthy.
-Repayment begins 60 days after the final loan disbursement. - Federal Work Study Program.
+Repayment begins 60 days after the final loan disbursement. - 6.
+Federal Work Study Program.
 Eligible students are employed on campus during their free time.
-Students work on the average of six to ten hours weekly and are paid at current minimum wage. - State Student Incentive Grant.
-This program provides a limited number of grants of \$200 to \$4000 for especially needy college students who are residents of the State of New Mexico.
+Students work on the New Mexico work study average of six to ten hours weekly and are paid at or above current minimum wage. - 7.
+State Student Incentive Grant.
+This program provides a limited number of grants of \$200 to \$2500 for especially needy college students who are residents of the State of New Mexico. - 8.
+New Mexico Lottery Success Scholarship.
+This is tuition scholarship available to New Mexico resident students who graduate from a New Mexico high school program, enroll full time in college, and establish and maintain a 2.50 GPA or above.